 Thinking of going to work as a TEFL tutor in China?
 Make sure you check out our post on how to protect yourself and your paperwork when applying for your position in our article here.

 You may have been in touch with other companies who have been unable to handle your TEFL legalisation for you.
 Don’t worry, it still might be possible to process your award.
 Before you start looking for another course, get in touch with Vital Consular.
 Don’t feel as if you need to delay your plans to relocate when your existing qualification might be perfectly acceptable, and we give a 100% acceptance guarantee on all of our services,

 How can I get started?

 If you need any further advice on your legalisation, all we need is a scan of your document.
 If you received a digital certificate, just send that over to us via email.
 This will enable us to give you an individual quotation and advise if there are any further steps required to process the document.
 Get in touch with one of our friendly team of specialists today.
-You can WhatsApp on mobile, use our live chat system, give us a call on +44 (0) 330 088 1142, visit our site at www.vitalconsular.com or via e-mail at email@example.com.
+You can WhatsApp on mobile, send us a text message via WhatsApp, give us a call on +44 (0) 330 088 1142, visit our site at www.vitalconsular.com or via e-mail at email@example.com.